 One mistake I made when I first started hand embroidery was using aida fabric.
 You can use this, but it’s made for cross stitch so it’s really stiff and doesn’t have the ideal weave for hand embroidery!

 If you’re planning on embroidering on a piece of clothing, or embroidering on a piece of fabric that will be washed, make sure you prewash it first just in case it shrinks a little bit!
 You don’t want to ruin your design!

 Learn even more about preparing fabric for embroidery.

 Technically, you can embroider on anything that you can pull and needle and thread through!
 Most materials on this list are ones that you can indeed embroider with.
 However, some materials don’t fare as well as others under the tension of embroidery stitches and some are just plain challenging to work with.

 We’ve already gone over a few examples of these materials above in the “choosing a fabric” section, but I wanted to sum everything up in one list.

 Here are a couple of types of fabrics you may want to avoid:

-Due to the stretchiness and tight weave of t-shirt material, it can be really hard to embroider on.
+Due to the stretchiness and tight weave of t-shirt material and other various knit fabrics, it can be really hard to embroider on.
 However, if you do choose to stitch on T-shirt material, make sure you use an embroidery stabilizer with it.
 (You can read more about choosing a stabilizer here.)

 The threads of some fabrics may be loosely woven together or unevenly woven together.
 This makes it really hard to keep your stitches even and nice looking, so you’ll generally want to choose a more tightly woven, even weave fabric.